 Preheat the oven to 350F/175°C. Lightly oil a Bundt pan or a cake pan.
 Sprinkle with shredded coconut and tap out the excess.

-In a large bowl, stir together the spelt flour, cacao powder, baking powder, chia seeds and salt.
+In a large bowl, stir together the spelt flour, cocoa powder, baking powder, chia seeds, and salt.

-In a sauce pan on a very low heat mix together the coconut oil and honey.
+In a saucepan on very low heat mix together the coconut oil and honey.
 Add the chocolate and stir until the chocolate is melted.
 Remove from the heat.

 Inspired by Green Kitchen Stories recipe (one of my favorite blog).